Moïse Katumbi: 2018 presidential election

+2023 presidential election

 On 9 July 2021, lawmakers in the National Assembly introduced a bill that would restrict the presidency to Congolese nationals with two Congolese parents.
-This would make Katumbi ineligible to run in the 2023 Democratic Republic of the Congo general election as Katumbi's father is of Polish origin.
+This would make Katumbi ineligible to run in the 2023 Democratic Republic of the Congo general election as Katumbi's father is of Greek origin.

-In December 2021, Moïse Katumbi officially launched his political party in view of the 2023 presidential election.
+In December 2021, Katumbi officially launched his political party for the 2023 presidential election.
+On 13 July 2023, Chérubin Okende, former minister and spokesman of Katumbi's party, was shot dead in Kinshasa.

+According to the official results, Katumbi finished runner-up to Tshisekedi by a large margin in the December 2023 presidential election, recording 18 percent of the vote.
+He disputed the election results on the grounds of "massive fraud and treachery" and on 6 January 2024 released a statement calling for the resignation of the head of the Independent National Electoral Commission.
+On 8 January, he was reportedly placed under house arrest, with a party spokesman stating the presence of "heavily armed soldiers traveling in armoured vehicles surrounding his house".

 Views

 In 2006 and 2011, Katumbi supported Joseph Kabila for President of the Democratic Republic of Congo.
 However, Katumbi publicly distanced himself from Kabila in 2015.

 Katumbi has been outspoken about his belief that President Kabila should follow the country's constitution and step down as president in 2016.
 In January 2016, Katumbi joined other high-profile Congolese figures in a coalition dubbed "Front Citoyen 2016".
 The entity aimed to protect the constitution and attempted to ensure that the 2016 presidential elections took place.

 He is against Katangese secession from Congo, which is supported by a section of the province's population.

 Katumbi has frequently said that he prefers his private career to politics.